Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Introduction

-Next, we use a forecasting application to show that coarsening can often lessen the effects of mis-specification for actual US data.
-Specifically, we focus on point and density forecasting monthly US unemployment, inflation and short-term interest rate, using three model sizes (small, medium, and large), Our findings indicate that gains from coarsening the likelihood are largest if models are small (i.e. the risk of omitted variable bias is particularly pronounced), with relative gains decreasing if the model becomes larger, but still present and systematic, in particular for longer forecast horizons.
+Next, we consider a forecasting application to show that coarsening can often lessen the effects of misspecification for actual US data.
+Specifically, we focus on point and density forecasting monthly US unemployment, inflation and short-term interest rates, using three model sizes (small, medium, and large), Our findings indicate that gains from coarsening the likelihood are largest if models are small (i.e. the risk of omitted variable bias is particularly pronounced), with relative gains decreasing if the model becomes larger, but still present and systematic, in particular for longer forecast horizons.
 As macroeconomists tend to prefer small models for empirical analysis, this finding can be of substantial practical use.
-Moreover, the gains from coarsening are generally larger when the Covid period is included in the evaluation sample, in line with the increased mis-specification of the standard BVAR during uncommon times.
-As with the simulated data, the predictive accuracy strongly depends on the learning rate, and the information criterion provides good guidance on how to set it.
+Moreover, the gains from coarsening are generally larger when the Covid period is included in the evaluation sample, in line with the increased misspecification of the standard BVAR during uncommon times.

-Finally, as an illustration of the effects of coarsening the likelihood for structural analysis, we compute IRFs to uncertainty shocks from a standard BVAR and the associated cBVAR.
-It turns out that with the latter the uncertainty shocks produce milder but more persistent negative responses of output, the more so the smaller the learning rate.

-The remainder of the paper is structured in the following way.
-The next section provides an intuitive introduction to the coarsening idea of \cite{miller2018robust}.
-This section mainly serves to set the stage for our model developments that follow in Section 3 in which we derive the coarsened likelihood for the BVAR and then back out the corresponding posterior distributions.
-Section 4 provides synthetic data evidence while Section 5 includes our real-data forecasting exercise.
-Section 6 deals with the effects of uncertainty shocks on real activity and Section 7 briefly discusses possible model extensions.
+The remainder of the paper is structured as follows.
+The next section provides an intuitive introduction to the coarsening idea of \cite{miller2018robust} and links it to the literature on generalized posteriors.
+This section sets the stage for our model developments that follow in \autoref{sec:cBVAR} in which we derive the coarsened likelihood for the BVAR and then back out the corresponding posterior distributions.
+In addition, this section also includes how we set the learning rates and hyperparameters of the prior. \autoref{sec:sim_study} provides evidence from synthetic data, while \autoref{sec:forecasting} includes our real data forecast exercise.
 The final section offers a brief summary and conclusions.

-\section{Coarsened posterior distributions}
+\section{Coarsened Posterior Distributions}